 Student advising at Princeton is a collaborative enterprise, shared by faculty and the professional advising staff associated with the residential colleges.
 First-year students are assigned to a residential college and — throughout their four years at Princeton — have access to a residential college dean and director of studies, who monitor the academic progress of all undergraduates associated with the college.
-Should you have a concern about the academic performance or welfare of a student in one of your classes, you may let the residential college staff know by means of the Student in Difficulty reporting system (login required).
+Should you have a concern about the academic performance or welfare of a student in one of your classes, you may let the residential college staff know by means of the Academic Early Alert system (login required).
 A member of the advising team will reach out to the student and offer appropriate support.

 Academic Advising and Course Selection

 The specialized academic advising of B.S.E. first-years is coordinated by Dean Peter Bogucki in the School of Engineering and Applied Science.

 First-year students and sophomores in the A.B. program are assigned to a faculty academic adviser, with whom they meet regularly to discuss course selection.
 Faculty academic advisers are fellows of a residential college and enjoy social and dining privileges in their college of affiliation.
 Training for advisers is provided by the Office of the Dean of the College, which prepares the Academic Advising Handbook (login required).
 In addition, faculty work closely with the college staff.
 Faculty academic advisers also work with student peer advisers as part of the college advising communities.
 Any faculty interested in serving as an adviser in one of the residential colleges should contact Dean Claire Fowler.